rfuzzo/plox/README.md

 Options:
-  -l, --log-level <LOG_LEVEL>  Set the log level, default is "info" [possible values: trace, debug, info, warn, error] -g, --game <GAME>            Set the game to evaluate, if no game is specified it will attempt to deduce the game from the current working directory [possible values: morrowind, open-morrowind, cyberpunk]
+  -l, --log-level <LOG_LEVEL>  Set the log level, default is "info" [possible values: trace, debug, info, warn, error] -g, --game <GAME>            Set the game to evaluate, if no game is specified it will attempt to deduce the game from the current working directory [possible values: morrowind, open-mw, cyberpunk]
   -n, --non-interactive        Disable user input
   -h, --help                   Print help
   -V, --version                Print version